Reports, Standards, Pupil Premium and PE & Sports Premium

 What is Sports Premium?

 Sports Premium is funding allocated to schools from the Government.
 The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, to encourage the development of healthy, active lifestyles.
-Allocations for the academic year 2017 to 2018 are calculated using the number of pupils in years 1 to 6, as recorded in the January 2017 census, as follows:
+Allocations for the academic year are calculated using the number of pupils in years 1 to 6, as recorded in the January census of the previous year:

 Sports Premium Information 2018/19